 That’s the best part of the Pomodoro Technique.

 If you don’t finish your task when the timer is up, send that task to the bottom of the list and move on!
 You’ll still have time to finish it later!

-It’s not really that uncommon nowadays that we sit at our desk for hours on end, so swamped in work that we don’t move enough to even itch our nose
+It’s not really that uncommon nowadays that we sit at our desks for hours on end, so swamped with work we don’t realize how much time is passing.

 With the Pomodoro Technique, your breaks are short and scheduled into your workday!